CUBRID/cubrid-manual/en/sql/dblink.rst

     create synonym synonym_my for my_db.t1@srv_mysql;
     create synonym synonym_maria for maria_db.t1@srv_maria;

-*   Reserved word processing: When using a reserved word in the remote DB as an identifier, it must be enclosed in square brackets ([ ]) along with the reserved word processing characters in the remote DB.
+*   The reserved word processing character for CUBRID is the double quotation mark (" ") as like the following.

 .. code-block:: sql

     SELECT ["COLUMN"],["ADD"],["ALTER"] FROM ["TABLE"]@srv1 ;
     SELECT * FROM dblink(srv1, 'select "COLUMN","ADD","ALTER" from "TABLE" ') AS t(a varchar, b varchar, c varchar );

-*   The character used to use reserved words as identifiers in Oracle is the double quotation mark (" ") character.
+*   The reserved word processing character for ORACLE is the double quotation mark (" ") as like the following.

 .. code-block:: sql

     SELECT ["COLUMN"],["ADD"],["ALTER"] FROM ["TABLE"]@srv1 ;
     SELECT * FROM dblink(srv1, 'select "COLUMN","ADD","ALTER" from "TABLE" ') AS t(a varchar, b varchar, c varchar );

-*   The character used to use reserved words as identifiers in MySQL and MariaDB is the backquote (\` \`).
+*   The reserved word processing character for MySQL and MariaDB is the backquote (\` \`) as like the following.

 .. code-block:: sql